ningli6/ECE-Inventory/README.md

 ### Server:

-Server is hosted on eceinventory.azurewebsites.net.
-Refer to avaialbe API at eceinventory.azurewebsites.net/help.
+Server is hosted at http://eceinventory2.azurewebsites.net/.
+Refer to avaialbe API at http://eceinventory2.azurewebsites.net/Help.